zieglerk/zieglerk.github.io/pages/contact.md

 This is a purely private page of myself and not an official publication of my university.
-Take the views and advice presented here as is and use at your own risk.
+Take the views and advice presented here as they are and use them at your own risk.